A Day in Portland

 The Pittock Mansion was built in 1914 by the Pittock family.
 Henry Pittock, an immigrant from England, was the publisher of The Oregonian newspaper.
 He and his future wife Georgiana both crossed the Oregon Trail, separately, in the 1850s.
 The 46-room French Renaissance-style chateau was their private residence until their deaths in 1918 and 1919, respectively.
-It remained in the family until 1958.
 Together, Henry and Georgiana Pittock helped transform Portland from a small “stumptown” to the bustling modern city it is today.

 The family, unable to keep up with the estate, unsuccessfully tried to sell it.
-In 1962, the mansion was badly damaged during a Columbus Day storm.
-The owners considered demolishing the estate, but the citizen of Portland rallied to raise money to help the city purchase it.
+In 1962, the mansion was badly damaged during an October storm.
+The owners considered demolishing the estate, but the citizens of Portland rallied to raise money to help the city purchase it.
 The City of Portland bought the estate in 1964 for $225,000.
 Following 15 months of restoration, the mansion opened to the public in 1965 as a historic house museum.

 The house was outfitted with top-of-the-line technology for its time, including an intercom system, recessed lighting, an elevator and a walk-in refrigerator.